 Certain applications will require more frequent inspections, and possibly non-destructive testing methods to check for cracks.
+Refer to back of page.

 1. Inspect for surface cracks.

 Pay special attention to the heel and welds attaching all mounting components to the fork blank.
 Forks with surface cracks shall not be returned to service.